ahayashi-ibm/omr/doc/compiler/extensible_classes/Extensible_Classes.md

 ## Implementation

-In essence, an extensible class is just a hierarchy of normal c++ classes.
+In essence, an extensible class is just a hierarchy of normal C++ classes.
 What makes extensible classes special is how the project files, directories, and class hierarchies are organized.

 ### Organization